 Is your workplace somewhere you feel safe, respected, valued, and empowered to do your best work?
 Given that most U.S. adults spend much of their waking hours on the job, it’s a question well worth asking.
 When you consider that one in five of those adults experience a mental health condition, it becomes even more urgent.

-While a completely stress-free workplace is unrealistic, companies do have an important role to play in creating conditions that promote employees’ mental health.
-This not only makes work a more pleasant experience for your staff — multiple studies show that supporting employees’ mental health is good for businesses’ bottom line.
+While a completely stress-free workplace is unrealistic, companies do have an important role to play in creating a workplace that promotes mental health.
+This not only makes the workplace more pleasant experience for your staff — multiple studies show that promoting mental health in the workplace is good for businesses’ bottom line.
 The National Alliance on Mental Illness (NAMI) estimates that untreated mental illness costs the U.S. over $100 billion per year in lost productivity.
-And a 2016 World Health Organization study revealed that investment in mental health care yields a fourfold return in the form of better health and productivity.
+And a 2016 World Health Organization study revealed that investment in mental health care yields a fourfold return in the form of better health and productivity in the workplace.

 “It’s the right thing to do but it’s also the smart thing to do, and I think employers are really getting that,” says Nancy Spangler, founder and CEO of Spangler Associates.
 “I think part of the reason employers are taking an interest in this is because it’s very, very costly not to.”